CBS News: Russian President Vladimir Putin is raising the prospect of nuclear war in Ukraine.

 SIERRA: And what about us regular people?
 I mean, we aren’t the ones with our fingers on the button.
 But what do you think of the current level of nuclear literacy?
 What do you wish that people understood?

 MEHTA: I think having a bunch of old professors come and chat about nuclear weapons may not be as compelling and as accessible and appealing as it being in a television show, in podcasts, in books, in movies.
 I think that's the way to really increase our literacy, but also to make these questions not daunting, but more for your information.
 Let's get a better sense of what's going on.
 Because I think even in the Cold War, people were more aware, but they were really terrified all the time.
 And it led to a bunch of negative reactions and feelings of prejudice against people.
 And that's not what we want.
 We just want people to be more aware, but also to think about what are the consequences of nuclear weapons use, right?
 Make sure people understand that they're not going to be safe forever.

 We got incredibly lucky this semester and had two amazing interns.
 SO in honor of their last week with us, they are going to read you out right now.

 Thanks Gabby!
 For resources used in this episode and more information, visit CFR.org/whyitmatters and take a look at the show notes.
-If you ever have any questions or suggestions or just want to chat, email us at [email protected] or hit us up on Twitter at @CFR_org.
+If you ever have any questions or suggestions or just want to chat with us, email at [email protected] or you can hit us up on Twitter at @CFR_org.